vnayk7/YARN-EAGLE/README.md

                &nbsp;&nbsp;&nbsp;&nbsp;a. rm_url_path_dev = This is the Resource Manager URL of your Hadoop cluster <br> &nbsp;&nbsp;&nbsp;&nbsp; ( input here your development cluster RM URL  ) <br>
                &nbsp;&nbsp;&nbsp;&nbsp;b. rm_url_path_prod = This is the Resource Manager URL of your Hadoop cluster <br> &nbsp;&nbsp;&nbsp;&nbsp; ( input here your production cluster RM URL  ) <br>
                &nbsp;&nbsp;&nbsp;&nbsp;c. apps_home = The location on your Edge node where all Spark application code is deployed  <br>
-               &nbsp;&nbsp;&nbsp;&nbsp;d. app_path = The location on your Edge node where yarn-eagle is downloaded , for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle <br>
+               &nbsp;&nbsp;&nbsp;&nbsp;d. app_path = The location on your Edge node where YARN-EAGLE is downloaded , for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle <br>
-               &nbsp;&nbsp;&nbsp;&nbsp;e. data_path = The location on your Edge node where yarn-eagle writes data  ,for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle<br>
+               &nbsp;&nbsp;&nbsp;&nbsp;e. data_path = The location on your Edge node where YARN-EAGLE writes data  ,for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle<br>
-               &nbsp;&nbsp;&nbsp;&nbsp;f. html_path = The location on your Edge node where yarn-eagle writes the html file prefixed with output ,for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle/output/index.html <br>
+               &nbsp;&nbsp;&nbsp;&nbsp;f. html_path = The location on your Edge node where YARN-EAGLE writes the html file prefixed with output ,for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle/output/index.html <br>
-               &nbsp;&nbsp;&nbsp;&nbsp;g. logfile_path = The location on your Edge node where yarn-eagle writes the log file prefixed with output , for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle/output/logfile.log <br>
+               &nbsp;&nbsp;&nbsp;&nbsp;g. logfile_path = The location on your Edge node where YARN-EAGLE writes the log file prefixed with output , for example if you downloaded yarn eagle to your home directory it would be /u/users/youruserid/yarn-eagle/output/logfile.log <br>

         iii.
 Section [mail] <br>
                &nbsp;&nbsp;This section of the config file takes in the parameters for email generation <br>
                  &nbsp;&nbsp;&nbsp;&nbsp;a. from = Default from user on your domain which sends out email , update the value of yourdomain.com <br>
                  &nbsp;&nbsp;&nbsp;&nbsp;b. to = your corporate email <br>
                  &nbsp;&nbsp;&nbsp;&nbsp;c. cc = corporate email of cc to be sent <br>
-                 &nbsp;&nbsp;&nbsp;&nbsp;d. msg = Mail subject , default value Yarn-Eagle status check <br>
+                 &nbsp;&nbsp;&nbsp;&nbsp;d. msg = Mail subject , default value YARN-EAGLE status check <br>

         iv.
 Section [misc]    <br>
               &nbsp;&nbsp;This section of config file takes in misclaneous values like  <br>